bincrafters/bincrafters.github.io/_posts/2018-02-12-Conan-Package-Boost-1-66-0.md

 We are currently in the process of rebuilding 1.65.1 and 1.64.0 with the new changes.
 We hope this will be ready by 2/20/2018.

 ## List of Header-Only Libraries Which Need Testing
-Please feel free to fork and add a `test_package`, and submit a PR back.
+Please feel free to fork and add a `test_package`, then submit a PR back for review.
 ### Notes:
 - Please submit the PR back to `testing/1.66.0` branch.
 - Please do not use the example from the libraries documentation.